Skip to content

 Across the Danube from the old town, Petrovaradin Fortress and its outsized clock are the natural second half of a Novi Sad day.
 Photo: Dennis G. Jarvis / Wikimedia Commons, CC BY-SA 2.0 - https://commons.wikimedia.org/wiki/File:Serbia-0327_-_Views_form_the_Petrovaradin_Fortress_(7355249790).jpg

 Plan it as two halves.
 Spend the first around Freedom Square and the pedestrian streets of the old town, then cross the river to Petrovaradin Fortress, the huge star-fort whose ramparts, tunnels and famous reverse-faced clock look back over the water.
-Both are walkable, and the fortress is where the EXIT festival takes over every summer.
+Both are walkable, and for 25 summers, until 2025, the fortress hosted the EXIT festival; from 2026 EXIT moved to a global touring format and no longer takes place here.
 Our full Novi Sad travel guide breaks down what to see, where to eat and how long to give it, so you can shape the day to your own pace.

-The railway station building in Novi Sad, the arrival point for trains from Belgrade
+The central railway station building in Novi Sad, currently closed to passenger traffic

 So which should you book?

-For nearly everyone, the fast train is the answer: quickest, comfortable, cheap and stress-free, and it leaves you a short ride from everything worth seeing.
-Take the bus if its departure times fit your day better or you want to shave a euro or two, and accept the trek out to the New Belgrade station as the price of that.
-Rent a car only when Novi Sad is part of a wider swing through Fruška Gora and the river villages, or when you are driving in from the airport.
+For nearly everyone, the fast train is the answer: quickest, comfortable, reasonably priced and stress-free, and it leaves you a short ride from everything worth seeing.
+Take the bus if its departure times fit your day better or you want to shave a few dinars off the fare, and accept the trek out to the New Belgrade station as the price of that.
+Rent a car only when Novi Sad is part of a wider swing through Fruška Gora and the river villages, or when you’re driving in from the airport.
 Whatever you pick, this is the gentlest introduction Serbia offers to travelling between its cities, and if you plan to range further afield our guide to getting around Serbia sets out where the train stops earning its keep and the bus or a hire car take over.